-Sarah Schneider is a Shareholder in the trademark and copyright practice group who works with clients concerning all aspects of trademark and copyright matters, including prosecution, policing, licensing and transactions.
+Sarah Schneider is a Shareholder in the trademark and copyright practice group who works with clients concerning all aspects of trademark and copyright matters, including advertising, media and technology law.

 University of Colorado School of Law (J.D., 2005)

 University of Colorado (B.A., International Affairs; B.A., Political Science, 1998)

 United States District Court, District of Colorado, 2012